Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ###### Fig 2: Example of feature extraction with the help of Pooling layer

 Oncology is one of the areas in the medical field where CNNs are gaining prevalence.
-To better improve the accuracy when diagnosing Lung Adenocarcinomas (LAC), researchers utilize DL to evaluate distinct histological tumor growth patterns (9).
+One of the papers that explored this possibility is "Convolutional neural networks can accurately distinguish four histologic growth patterns of lung adenocarcinoma in digital slides".
+To better improve the accuracy when diagnosing Lung Adenocarcinomas (LAC), researchers utilize DL to evaluate distinct histological tumor growth patterns [(9)](#References).
 There are five main growth patterns of interest when it comes to assaying LAC: Acinar (AC), Microcapillary (MP), Solid (SO), Cribriform (CR) and Non-Tumor (NT).
 In an effort to automate the task of quantifying these growth patterns, the scientists developed a pipeline that involves a CNN model.

 ![CNN Pipeline](./Images/cnn_hist_1.png)